 For most people, familiarity with criminal law comes from movies, television and books.
 But if you become personally involved in the criminal justice system due to an arrest or as a victim of crime, it is important to know exactly what the facts are.
 What rights do you have during an arrest?
 What guidelines do the police have to follow?
 What should you do if you suspect someone else of a crime?

 Q: Can the police make an arrest without a warrant?

 A: If the police have “probable cause” or a good reason to believe a crime has been committed, then they can arrest that person without a warrant.
 However, there is one exception.
 The police must have a warrant to arrest someone inside their house if the arrest is a nonserious offense- such as assaut.

 Q: Do the police have to “read me my rights?”

 A: No. But if they do not, anything said without having your rights read to you is inadmissable in court and cannot be used against you at trial.
 Miranda warning includes:

 - You have the right to remain silent.

 - Anything you say can be used against you in a court of law.

-- If you cannot afford a lawyer, one will be appointed for you.
+- You have the right to an attorney.
+If you cannot afford an attorney, one will be provided for you.

 - If you choose to talk to the police officer, you have the right to stop the interview at any time.